TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 * if the zip code is exactly five digits, assume that it is ok

 In the case when the zip code is five digits in length we have it easy.
-We simply want to do nothing.
+We want to do nothing.

 * if the zip code is more than five digits, truncate it to the first five digits